Could 'Hidden Hunger' Be Conquered With A Particle The Size Of A Grain Of Salt?

 "So this indicated that the release of the iron was occurring at the right time in the right place for it to be absorbed through the biological process," Jaklenec.

 This isn't the first time scientists have tried to develop better ways to fortify foods.
-Back in 2007, researchers at the International Food Policy Research Institute developed micronutrient-packed "sprinkles" that could be put on top of any food.
-In a trial among young children in Haiti, the sprinkles proved effective at reducing anemia.
+Back in 2007, researchers in Canada developed micronutrient-packed "sprinkles" that could be put on top of any food.
+In a trial among young children in Haiti by the International Food Policy Research Institute, the sprinkles proved effective at reducing anemia.
 They're now widely available but have to be purchased (rather than coming premixed into foods, like the microparticles could be) and aren't designed to withstand cooking.

-"The heat stability is an interesting concept," says Purima Menon, the IFPRI researcher who developed the sprinkles.
+"The heat stability is an interesting concept," says Purnima Menon, the IFPRI researcher who studied the sprinkles.

 Another major consideration, Menon says, will be cost: Right now, there's no way to know how much the microparticles might cost to produce at scale or how much they might increase the price of, say, a kilo of cassava flour.
 Roland Kupka, a senior nutrition adviser at UNICEF, says one of the benefits of traditional food fortification techniques is that they're very cheap: On average, fortified foods cost just 5-10 cents more per person per year.